OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-03.md

 A time to weep and a time to laugh, a time to mourn and a time to dance,

 ## Ecclesiastes 3:5
-A time to scatter stones and a time to gather them, a time to embrace and a time to refrain from embracing,
+A time to disperse stones and a time to collect them, a time to embrace and a time to hold back from embracing,

 ## Ecclesiastes 3:6
 A time to search and a time to abandon the search, a time to keep and a time to discard,